 Sounds like the perfect day, doesn't it?

-Cuddled up in a toasty duvet on the sofa, with warm mug of hot chocolate, with no responsibilities other than switching the TV channel.
-Knowing your coworkers are stuck at their desk or rushing between meetings makes it even sweeter.
+You’re snuggled up on the sofa under a toasty blanket, with a mug of hot chocolate.
+You’ve got no responsibilities other than changing the TV channel.
+And thinking of your teammates stuck at work makes it even sweeter.

-But how do you feel as a boss, knowing that could be your employee at home, taking an unplanned day to chill when they could be in the office working hard?
+But how do you feel as a boss, knowing someone is chilling at home, when they could be in the office working on that important project?